-There are plenty of things to keep you occupied in Rome for more than three days.
-Here are a few suggestions for what to see while in Rome:
+If you have more than three days in Rome, there are plenty of things to keep you occupied.
+Here are a few suggestions for what to see and where to go in Rome:

-- Vatican City Museums and Saint Peter's Basilica - Vatican City, also called Holy See, is home to the Pope and the Vatican, Saint Peter's Basilica and the Sistine Chapel, and the extensive Vatican Museums.
+- Vatican City Museums and Saint Peter's Basilica - Vatican City, a tiny independent state, is home to the Pope and the Vatican, Saint Peter's Basilica and the Sistine Chapel, and the extensive Vatican Museums.
 Vatican City is easy to visit from Rome, plan to spend at least a half day there.
 Vatican City Essentials

 - Unique Tours - If you've seen the major sites and want to do something different, try one of these Unique Guided Tours that include touring Rome in a Vintage Fiat 500 or on a Vespa, training to be a gladiator, or visiting the Sistine Chapel after-hours.